StreetCry Board of Directors

 NEIL GOLDBERG makes video, photo, mixed media, and performance work about embodiment, sensing, mortality, and the everyday.
 Exhibitions include: the Museum of Modern Art, the New Museum, the Museum of the City of New York, the Hammer Museum.
 He has received fellowships from the John Simon Guggenheim Foundation, the New York State Council on the Arts, and the Lower Manhattan Cultural Council.
 He teaches at the Yale School of Art and has been resident faculty at the Skowhegan School of Painting and Sculpture and is a mentor with Queer|Art|Mentorship. neilgoldberg.com

-Creation Story
+Street Cry Creation Story

-Anastasia Hristidis is Street Cry's 2023 intern.
+Anastasia Hristidis was Street Cry's 2023 intern.
 She came to us in collaboration with The Loft Recording Studios in Bronxville, New York.
 Anastasia is a singer-songwriter, actor, filmmaker, artist and writer.
 She graduated cum laude from Barnard College, Columbia University with a B.A. in Film & Media Studies, and concentrations in Music and Acting.
 She explores healing and transcendent acts of creation.
 Her work focuses on mental illness and the complexity of female trauma, pain and power.
 Her music, which she releases as Mystery Girlfriend, spans indie and folk.

-Paola Nicole Egipciaco-Cruz is Street Cry's 2021 intern.
+Paola Nicole Egipciaco-Cruz was Street Cry's 2021 intern.
 She came to us through Jan Cohen-Cruz' class "Art and Social Engagement."
 Paola is a writer and NYU graduate student in Experimental Humanities.
 She was born and raised in Sabana Grande, a small town in the southwest of Puerto Rico.
 Paola believes in the power of self-organization as a form of governance.
 Her research interests are culture, self-organization, writing as a healing method, and Caribbean and Latin-American studies She double majored in Hispanic Studies and Comparative Literature from the University of Puerto Rico in Mayaguez.
 Her favorite food is arroz con habichuelas.

-Mavera Rahim is Street Cry's 2021 intern.
+Mavera Rahim was Street Cry's 2021 intern.
 She came to us through Jan Cohen-Cruz' class "Art and Social Engagement."
 Mavera is a co-founder of “The Being Body” podcast.
 Mavera describes herself as: “a Pashtun girl passionate about creating spaces of vulnerability and honesty with other women, in order to regain the confidence we are usually robbed of growing up.”
 Mavera has a BA from Beaconhouse National University, in Lahore, Pakistan, and is a Fulbright scholar pursuing a Masters in Politics at NYU.
 Mavera’s favorite food is Matakarey Rotay.